How do I use the airbrush system?

 Adding Color to your Machine:

-- Add a few drops of color into your gun well.
+- Add a few drops of airbrush color into your gun well.

-- Color will not come out until you pull back on the trigger.
+Color will not come out of the gun until you pull back on the trigger.

 - Experiment with your machine on a paper towel to get used to the power of the trigger!

-- Dry time can vary from 2 - 15 minutes depending on how much color you put down.
+- Dry time can vary from 2-15 minutes depending on how much color you put down.
 Experiment first!
-If it has been an hour and your color is still tacky, you have most likely used too much color.
-This much color is unnecessary.
+If it has been 45 minutes and your color is still tacky, it is likely that you have used too much color.

 How do I keep a stencil in place while airbrushing?